Eng 121 - Syllabus Online

 Eng121.net

-note: The lowest grade for each of these 5 components will be dropped.
+The lowest grade for each of the 5 course components will be dropped.

 Grading is Cumulative